Lam Research Chemical Engineer Salary in Taiwan | NT$1.83M-NT$2.12M+ | Levels.fyi

 The median Chemical Engineer compensation in Taiwan package at Lam Research totals NT$2.12M per year.
-View the base salary, stock, and bonus breakdowns for Lam Research's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Lam Research's total compensation packages.
 Last updated: 10/1/2025

 Company